R-udren/ToDoList/README.md

 ## Usage

 Uses a CLI to interact with the app.
+Ctrl + C several times to exit the app.
 The app can be run in two ways: classic usage and CLI.

 ### Classic usage